v-pun215/Argon/README.md

 ![image](https://github.com/user-attachments/assets/4be74d1f-bead-4854-ac82-f3877888b953)

+# Requirements
+ - Python 3.10+
+ - Java 21

 # Installation
  - Download the latest release from the Github Releases.
  - Run ``install.py`` or ``pip install -r requirements.txt``
  - To start Argon, run ``main.py`` or ``python main.py``

 ## Note
-This version in unstable, there may be bugs.

-Also, many of the settings do not work or do anything as of right now, will be fixed in next update (v1.0-stable)
+Some of the settings do not work as of now (v1.0-stable).

-When you run Argon (main.py), it takes time to load so don't panic when it doesn't run the app immediately.
+This is planned to be fixed in the next update (v1.1).

 # Features
  - Supports Vanilla, Forge and Fabric
  - Supports modding through Modrinth (interface built-in)
  - Seperate instances of different versions with their own respective mods.
  - Log in methods: Microsoft, ElyBy, and Offline (cracked)

 # Screenshots